-Publisher: LSU Press
+Publisher: CQ Press

 Publisher: University Press of Kentucky

-Publisher: Univ. of Tennessee Press
+Publisher: MIT Press

 Author: Mathew Joseph Holt

 "[...]
 "This is the first time I was ever up here.
 I'm a lawyer."
 "Yaah, one of them city lawyers; they tell me they is cute.
 I have had to do some lawing lately.
 Down the crick erbout a mile Elhannon Howard lives.
 Last winter I sold Elhannon a hawg on credit fer ten dollars like a dang fool and he wouldn't pay fer it, so I lawed him before Squire Ingram and got jedgment.
 That and the costs come ter fifteen dollars and a quarter.
 The Squire writ out an execution and I got the constable to levy on three hives of bees; the constable says that's all he's got what's exempt.
 We had a hell of a time moving them bees, then[...]".